this is your body, given for you.

 After returning to the United States, Kayla continued to chase that question - but this time with her hands in the form of direct care.
 She has spent the remainder of her twenties so far working in suicide prevention, elder care, children’s religious formation in the Anglo-Catholic tradition, and care for youth and adults with disabilities.

 For Kayla, this pursuit of study and direct care work and has culminated in training in myofascial bodywork and structural integration, which she undertook in 2023 at the New England School of Therapeutics under Richmond Dickson, who introduced her to the potency of human touch and trained her to wield that tool with specificity and skill.
-She also trained in Reiki with Sandy Cleary at the Back to Heart Centre of Great Barrington, where she was initiated and trained in Reiki I and II.
+She also trained in Craniosacral Therapy with the Upledger Institute, adding a gentler and softer modality of healing, listening touch from the Osteopathic medical tradition.

 Words in Response